ebot1234/OpenFMS_OLD/README.md

 ## Release Info:

 We will try to release a pre-release version for the pre-season for week zero scrimmages and an offical release for each years off-seasons.
+Note the pre-release version will not have automated scoring.
+You will have to use the built-in manual scoring system.

 ## PLC and Field Lighting Programs: